 What The Longer Look is for

-A note on the publication, the author, and the method.
+A note on the publication, the author, the method, and the larger body of work this publication sits inside.

 The publication